itscodenation/flw1-giphy-20-21-starter/README.md

 - [ ] Read through the HTML starter code to understand the organization and class names given.
 - [ ] Go to the API request URL [here](https://api.giphy.com/v1/gifs/search?q=puppy&rating=pg&api_key=dc6zaTOxFJmzC) to see how the API request is set up.

-### Day 1 Goal 2: Write a fetch request to the API to return a gif
+### Day 1 Goal 2: Write a fetch request to the API

 - [ ] Declare a variable that stores the following API request URL: https://api.giphy.com/v1/gifs/search?q=puppy&rating=pg&api_key=dc6zaTOxFJmzC
-- [ ] Write the fetch request that logs the original gif URL to the console
+- [ ] Write the fetch request that logs the entire API request to the console

+### Day 1 Goal 3: Navigate the API request to return a gif

+- [ ] Navigate through the API request URL to return only the first gif in the array
+- [ ] Find where the original image URLs are stored
-- [ ] Update the fetch request so the original gif URL displays on the screen in the correct div
+- [ ] Update your API request so that only the original image URL is logged to the console

 #### Wrap